d12frosted/elpa-mirror/gnu/corfu-readme.txt

   already provide a Capf out of the box.
 Nevertheless you may want to look into complementary packages to enhance your setup.

-  • [Orderless]: Cofu supports completion styles, including the advanced [Orderless] completion style, where the filtering expressions are separated by spaces (see `corfu-quit-at-boundary').
+  • [Orderless]: Corfu supports completion styles, including the advanced [Orderless] completion style, where the filtering expressions are separated by spaces or another character (see `corfu-separator').

   • [Cape]: I collect additional Capf backends and `completion-in-region' commands in my [Cape] package.
 The package